Waziup/learning-center-content/content/en/courses/9.Waziup/3.WaziCloud/_index.md

 Devices
 =======

-Clicking on the “Devices” menu entry will lead you to the devices page.
-If this is your first time on Waziup, you should not have any devices here:
+Start by clicking on the "Devices" menu entry.
+This action will direct you to the dedicated devices page.
+If this is your first time visit to the dashboard, you won't find any devices listed on this page yet.
+Don't worry the following will guide you through the exciting journey of discovering and managing devices on the Waziup platform.

 ![no_devices](img/no_devices.png)